-f.
-Painting of hydrants shall be in accordance with NFPA 291 with hydrant tops and caps painted to denote flow capacity of the hydrant.
+- f.
+Painting of hydrants shall be in accordance with NFPA 291 with hydrant tops and caps painted to denote flow capacity of the hydrant. - 9.2.8 Meters shall not be installed on firewater distribution systems.

-- 9.2.8 Meters shall not be installed on firewater distribution systems. - 9.2.9 Requests for the nonemergency use of fire hydrants shall be made to the AHJ prior to use. - 9.2.9.1 The request for use shall contain the following information: - a.
+9.2.9 Requests for the nonemergency use of fire hydrants shall be made to the AHJ prior to use.

+- 9.2.9.1 The request for use shall contain the following information: - a.
 Hydrant(s) location(s) and number(s), - b.
 Date and duration of use, - c.
 Responsible contact person, and - d.
 Purpose of use. - 9.2.10 Non-emergency use of fire hydrants shall have the following restrictions: - a.
 The 4-1/2-inch port shall be reserved for FD use only. - b.
 One of the 2-1/2-inch hydrant ports may be reserved for nonemergency use. - c.
-The hydrant user shall provide a 2-1/2-inch gate valve on one of the 2-1/2-inch fire hydrant ports, reduced down to 1-1/2 inches. - d.
+The hydrant user shall provide a 2-1/2-inch gate valve on one of the 2-1/2-inch fire hydrant ports, reduced to no greater than 1-1/2 inches. - d.
 The hydrant user shall provide a UL-listed backflow preventer to protect potable water supply. - e.
 The hydrant user shall provide information on the estimated duration of impairment and the amount of water to be used. - f.
 Other sections or systems shall not be out of service. - g.
-The requested use shall not affect overall Center operation.
+The requested use shall not affect overall Center operation. - h.
+The hydrant valve shall be either fully open or fully closed. - i.
+The hydrant shall be closed fully at the end of the shift or when work is complete.